hwgao/detectindent/README.md

 :DetectIndentV -- to show the message of the command :DetectIndent

+:DetectIndentM -- to manually set expendtab, tabstop and shiftwidth.
+It accepts up to three parameters.

 You can use following options to control the plugin.
 Or the plugin will fall back to global setting if unable to detect.
 * g:detectindent_preferred_expandtab
 * g:detectindent_preferred_indent